KittyGiraudel/SJSJ/README.md

 ### V

-* [V8](/glossary/V8.md): Google’s open source javaScript engine.
+* [V8](/glossary/V8.md): Google’s open source JavaScript engine.
 It’s what Chrome is running, but it’s also used for other projects like Node.js and MongoDB.
 * [Vanilla](/glossary/VANILLA.md): a term for library/framework free JavaScript.
 * [Virtual DOM](/glossary/VIRTUAL_DOM.md): a copy of the DOM in memory that the program can modify instead of directly interfacing with the "real" DOM to help speed up interactions
 * [VueJS](/glossary/VUEJS.md): a library for creating user interfaces based on data models.